Crystal valley Hall effect

-On the other hand, under biaxial compression stress, monolayer Fe$_2$WX$_4$ still has $\left\{ C_2^{\bot}||M_{xy} \right\}$ and $\left\{C_2^{\bot} ||C_{4z} \right\}$ spin symmetries.
+On the other hand, under biaxial compression stress, monolayer Fe$_2$W$X_4$ still has $\left\{ C_2^{\bot}||M_{xy} \right\}$ and $\left\{C_2^{\bot} ||C_{4z} \right\}$ spin symmetries.
 So the energy bands at high-symmetry X and Y points are still degenerate.
-Compressive strain can cause band broadening, so monolayer Fe$_2$WX$_4$ may induce band inversion under certain compressive strain due to small bandgap.
-Then, we can realize topological phase in monolayer Fe$_2$WX$_4$.
-To prove it, we calculated the electronic band structure of monolayer Fe$_2$WX$_4$ along the high-symmetry direction under $3\%$ compression strain, which is shown in Fig.~\ref{fig4}{(c) and (d)}.
-From Fig.~\ref{fig4}{(c) and (d)}, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ indeed produce band inversion under $3\%$ compression strain.
-Moreover, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ have two pairs of Weyl points protected by $\left\{E ||C_{2x} \right\}$ and $\left\{E ||C_{2y} \right\}$ spin symmetries near the Fermi level and the two pairs of Weyl points have opposite spin polarization (Fig.~\ref{fig4}{(c) and (d)}).
-Thus, under compressive strain, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ transform from semiconductor phase to bipolarized topological Weyl semimetal phase.
-Therefore, we can indeed realize topological phase in both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ by regulating strain.
+Compressive strain can cause band broadening, so monolayer Fe$_2$W$X_4$ may induce band inversion under certain compressive strain due to small band gap.
+Then, we can realize the topological phase in monolayer Fe$_2$W$X_4$.
+To prove it, we calculated the electronic band structure of monolayer Fe$_2$W$X_4$ along the high-symmetry direction under $3\%$ compression strain, which is shown in Figs. \ref{fig5}{(c)} and \ref{fig5}{(d)}.
+From Figs. \ref{fig5}{(c)} and \ref{fig5}{(d)}, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ indeed produce band inversion under $3\%$ compression strain.
+Moreover, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ have two pairs of Weyl points protected by $\left\{E ||C_{2x} \right\}$ and $\left\{E ||C_{2y} \right\}$ spin symmetries near the Fermi level and the two pairs of Weyl points have opposite spin polarization [Figs. \ref{fig5}{(c)} and \ref{fig5}{(d)}].
+Thus, under compressive strain, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ transform from the semiconductor phase to the bipolarized topological Weyl semimetal phase.
+Therefore, we can indeed realize topological phases in both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ by regulating strain.